TheExceptionist/Coherent-Villages/run/screenshots/readme.txt

 **Added Guard Tower
 *Fixed various bugs and quality of life issues

+-Alpha v1.3
+*Fixed a bug with bed spawning
+*Fixed a clipping bug with the guard tower spawning *Added a config file for the village spawning (in the standard forge config folder) *Added a config option for merchant spawning
+*Added a pumpkin/melon farm

+-Alpha v1.3.1 hot fix
+*Fixed a bug with the fort spawning

 Planned Features:
 Improve Villager AI
 Add more Village Structures